MohammadRezaGholamizadeh/FluentGenerator/README.md

 # Fluent Generator
 This Package Is For Auto Generating The Fixture And Infrastructure That We Need To Config And Use In TDD - BDD And All Test That We Need To Run On Sql-Server And Sql-Lite and Other Database.
-This Package Make All Sut And Data Infrastructure And DbContext For You In Test Drivern Design Flow.
+This Package Make All Sut And Data Infrastructure And DbContext For You In Test Drivern Design Flow
+This Is The Best Tools For Test Driven Design [TDD] And Behavior Driven Design [BDD] And Spec Flow Test [SpecFlow - ATDD] .
 Enjoy It

 ![Logo](https://raw.githubusercontent.com/MohammadRezaGholamizadeh/FluentGenerator/main/src/FluentGenerator/Logo.ico)